GregWoods/gregwoods.github.io/_posts/2020-03-29-how-to-learn-embedded-rust-on-the-stm32f103-blue-pill.md

 ![STM32F103 Blue Pill with STLink V2 Debugger]({{ site.url }}{{ site.baseurl }}/assets/images/bluepill-with-stlink.jpg)

-## The water's not _that_ deep - you'll be fine!
+## The water's not _that_ deep - you'll be fine

 You will find tutorials and blog posts telling you how easy it is to get started in Rust on an STM32 platform.

 They lie!